-E-commerce platform Alesha Mart yesterday said it still did not know what the complaints were against it.
+Alesha Mart today said it still does not know what the complaints are against the e-commerce platform.

 "I do not know what the allegations are against us.
 A few other e-commerce platforms are ruining our business and reputation," said Manjurul Alam Sikder, chairman and managing director of Alesha Mart.